 It’s a surprisingly popular holiday that most Americans will celebrate with family and friends.

 On Memorial Day, most businesses, especially online stores and retail outlets, enjoy a huge uptick in sales comparable to more shopper centric holidays like Black Friday and Cyber Monday. 🎁

-With the right marketing email you can get similar results.
+With the right content and a catchy Memorial Day email subject line you can get similar results.

 We’ve put together the best Memorial Day sales emails to help you kick off your summer email marketing strategy with gusto.

 Our Top 5 Favorite Memorial Day Email Examples

 The emails we’ve highlighted score the highest points for their design and for sticking to a summer theme.